15 Top-Rated Things to Do at Blue Mountain, ON

 2. Go Downhill Skiing

-Blue Mountain is one of the best ski resorts in Ontario and with good reason.
+Blue Mountain Ski Resort is one of the best ski resorts in Ontario and with good reason.
 Seven chairs and four surface lifts whisk you and your crew to the top in minutes flat and allow you to clock up some serious vertical.
 The 720 feet (220 meters) of vertical is not huge but decent by Ontario standards.
 This vertical is frequently inundated with huge dumps of snow directly off Georgian Bay and, what Mother Nature doesn't supply, the resort's 600 snow guns fill in the gaps quite handily.

 Runs range from wide, gentle groomers to twisty trails through the trees and mogul-infested black diamond shots down the Niagara Escarpment.
 In addition to the traditional ski runs, three terrain parks offer all the latest humps, bumps, jumps, and rails that you can handle.